wwlib/ww-draw/README.md

-ww-draw - a time-based drawing replay library
+# WwDraw - a time-based drawing replay library

+- WwDraw is a work in progress

+## Demos
+### PixiJs replay
-Note: To run a pixijs demo of drawing replay, use:
+- a pixijs demo of drawing replay, use:

-electron index.js
+- `electron index.js`

+### PixiJs capture
-Note: To run a pixijs demo of drawing capture & replay, use:
+- a pixijs demo of drawing capture & replay, use:

-electron index-capture.js
+- `electron index-capture.js`

+### Canvas replay
-Note: To run a canvas-based demo of drawing replay, use:
+- a canvas-based demo of drawing replay, use:

-electron index-canvas.js
+- `electron index-canvas.js`